fredericplante/arduino-tvout/README.md

 # arduino-tvout
 from code.google.com/p/arduino-tvout

 Original text: "The goal of this project is to create a simple interupt driven library for generating composite video on a single AVR chip.
 Currently the output is NTSC or PAL at a resolution of 128x96 by default.
-The library currently works on ATmega168,328,1280,2560,644p,1284p,AT90USB1286 and more can be added by editing one file."
+The library currently works on ATmega 168, 328, 1280, 2560, 644p, 1284p and AT90USB1286 and more can be added by editing one file."

 **Connections**